Applied Accessibility for Designers

 • WCAG 2.1

-Apply design and content guidelines to your work immediately and develop valuable soft skills for your personal growth.
+Apply design and content guidelines to your work immediately, and develop valuable soft skills for personal growth.
+Then, chart where you can apply these skills immediately in your organization.

 • Service Design